CryptoSailors/cryptosailors-guides/Testnets/CrossFi-Documentation/CrossFi-TestNet-UserGuide/EVM-Transaction-Task/README.md

 In this guide, we have reviewed how to perform and register the **"EVM"** transaction and confirm it.

-Below, you may find the links related to the CrossFi Tasks and other resources of the CrossFi project
+Below, you may find the links related to the CrossFi Tasks and other resources of the CrossFi project.

 ---